10 dead, 10 wounded in shooting at Texas high school, explosives found on campus

 "We simply cannot allow this trend to continue," she said.
 "Every day, the Federal Commission on School Safety is working to identify proven ways to prevent violence and keep our students safe at school.
 Our work remains urgent.
 Our nation must come together and address the underlying issues that lead to such tragic and senseless loss of life."

+Trump has ordered flags to fly at half-staff in memory of the victims.

-ABC News' Josh Margolin, Jack Date, Aaron Katersky, Jennifer Watts, Jonah Lustig, Alyssa Pone, Meghan Keneally, Zunaira Zaki and Laura Coburn contributed to this report.
+ABC News' Gina Sunseri, Jack Date, Aaron Katersky, Marcus Moore, Jim Scholz, Jennifer Watts, Jonah Lustig, Alyssa Pone, Meghan Keneally, Zunaira Zaki and Laura Coburn contributed to this report.

 10 dead, 10 wounded in shooting at Texas high school, explosives found on campus